 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including anxiety and memory loss.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Memory Loss anxiety symptoms.

 2. Folk, Jim and Folk, Marilyn.
 “The Stress Response And Anxiety Symptoms.” anxietycentre.com, August 2019.